 above image: Lewisvale Park, Musselburgh

-'Souvenir’ is a growing community-making exhibition at Bellfield involving the postcard form, paper making and memories of visiting and living in Porty with outdoor workshops on Portobello Prom, supported by Edinburgh Shoreline Project.
+'Souvenir’ was a growing community-making exhibition at Bellfield involving the postcard form, paper making and memories of visiting and living in Porty with outdoor workshops on Portobello Prom, supported by Edinburgh Shoreline Project.

 with Portobello Older Peoples' Project

 Fiona Hermse developed a project working with Portobello Older Peoples' Project in August 2018 based around collected memories relating to Portobello, creating a series of mobile, merry-go-round style sculptures.

 The sculptures featured on the Prom Parade on 1st Sept and were later shown at St Marks Church.

 Many 'Lollies' adorned our High Street Shops, with artists developing 'Artist Windows' in a number of charity shop windows on the 'Pleasure Ground' theme.

 We showed a series of film based work programmed for this year's event:

 FILM SCREENING AND Q+A

 SUN 2ND SEPT, 2PM, BELLFIELD